-Launched in 2003, the Senior Journalists Seminar (SJS) is a 21-day professional dialogue, study and travel program intended to enhance media coverage and elevate the public debate regarding religion and its role in the public sphere, specifically as it concerns U.S. relations with the Muslim world.
-Designed for senior print, radio, broadcast and online journalists from the U.S. and countries with substantial Muslim populations, the seminar offers an opportunity for participating journalists to engage their peers, experts and the public on issues relevant to U.S. relations with the Muslim world including: religiosity, religious diversity and religious freedoms/rights in the United States and Asia; identity, treatment and representation of religious minority groups; the political, economic, educational and cultural role religion plays in societies; initiatives to reduce religious tensions and domestic extremism; and the impact of the media’s coverage of religion on public perception and international relations.
+Launched in 2003, the Senior Journalists Seminar (SJS) is a 21-day professional dialogue, study, and travel program intended to enhance media coverage and elevate the public debate regarding religion and its role in the public sphere, specifically as it concerns U.S. relations with the Muslim world.
+Designed for senior print, radio, broadcast, and online journalists from the U.S. and countries with substantial Muslim populations, the seminar offers an opportunity for participating journalists to engage their peers, experts, and the public on issues relevant to U.S. relations with the Muslim world including: religiosity, religious diversity and religious freedoms/rights in the United States and Asia; identity, treatment and representation of religious minority groups; the political, economic, educational, artistic, and cultural role religion plays in societies; initiatives to reduce religious tensions and domestic extremism; and the impact of the media’s coverage of religion on public perception and international relations.